Clinical Validation: Peer-Reviewed Study Results

 Positive screens automatically proceed to Connected Mind's validated Standardized Assessment Modules (SAMs) for confirmatory testing, where sensitivity, specificity, and positive predictive power vary by condition.

-Individual results may vary based on patient population, clinical context, and implementation.
 Connected Mind is an informational tool designed for use by licensed healthcare professionals.
 It does not provide clinical interpretations, diagnoses, or treatment recommendations.
 All results require independent review by a qualified provider.

 Validation Methodology